atleer/iBOTS-Intro-To-Python-For-Neuroscientists/day1/notes_part_2_Atle.md

 - Built-in string operations, functions, and methods
     - Count, slicing/accessing, upper, split

+- They don't get examples for a lot of these operations/methods.
+Is the intention that they should look up which methods strings have and figure it out that way?

 ### Text files

 - Read and write to file